sathirak/dashboard-nextjs/README.md

-# ceyloneer
+# visit-srilanka
-A NextJS fullstack application about tourism, blogs and stuff about Sri Lanka
+A fullstack application that will be used for guides to see and search through Sri Lanka